German watchdog says would likely probe Kabel Deutschland deal

-DUESSELDORF, Germany (Reuters) - Germany’s antitrust regulator said it would likely be responsible for examining the proposed takeover of Kabel Deutschland by Vodafone.
+DUESSELDORF, Germany, June 24 (Reuters) - Germany’s antitrust regulator said it would likely be responsible for examining the proposed takeover of Kabel Deutschland by Vodafone .

 A Kabel Deutschland-Vodafone deal, which has not yet been filed for approval, would in theory be a matter for the national watchdog, a spokesman for Germany’s Federal Cartel Office said.